 STEP 2 – Setting up Backup locations for VM backups

-STEP 3 – Hyper-V VM Backup, Retention Schedules and Reports
+STEP 3 – Hyper-V VM Backup, Retention Schedules, and Reports

-Step 3 is last stage which I’m going to cover in this post.
-This is all about taking the backup of Hyper-V VMs using Altaro backup solution.
-When you click on “+” symbol on the right side of your VM and click on “Take Backup” button, then Altaro will send the instructions to the hypervisor.
+Step 3 is the last stage which I’m going to cover in this post.
+This is all about taking the backup of Hyper-V VMs using the Altaro backup solution.
+When you click on the “+” symbol on the right side of your VM and click on the “Take Backup” button, then Altaro will send the instructions to the hypervisor.
 You can also schedule the Hyper-V VM backups for automation of the backup process.

 You can also check and verify the backup which has already been completed.
 Schedule Test Drills and Test – Verify backups options are for automating the validation of Hyper-V VMs backup.
 There are useful out-of-box reports that will provide you with the details about the Altaro Backup jobs completed.

 Retention policies are useful to automate the deletion of old Hyper-V VM backups on a particular schedule.
 As per my testing, this is very useful to have better storage management.
 Check out the video tutorial to know more about Altaro services and file systems.
 8 Altaro Services are running on the hyper-v server.